fraserxu/music163-cli/README.md

-music163-client
+music163-cli
 ========

-A command line client for music163
+A command line cli for music163

 # example